alexschickele/bluecloud/readme.md

 ### 3.2.3.
 Outputs

-The function returns two outputs, written as `X.feather` and `Y.feather` tables in the `/data` folder and as a list of dataframes in the working environment (i.e. needed for the Shiny application; Service 2).
-The two output have the following format:
+The function returns three outputs, written as `X.feather`, `Y.feather` and `CC_desc.feather` tables in the `/data` folder and as a list of dataframes in the working environment (i.e. needed for the Shiny application; Service 2).
+The three output have the following format:

--   **X**: *n-environmental variables x n-stations* table of environmental values, later referred as "**features**"
+-   **X**: *n-environmental variables x m-stations* table of environmental values, later referred as "**features**"

--   **Y**: *n-clusters x n-stations* table of reads, later referred as "**targets**".
+-   **Y**: *k-clusters x m-stations* table of reads, later referred as "**targets**".
 To alleviate spurious model results, the reads are normalized per stations and re-scaled globally between 0 and 1.
 The latter will be referred as "**normalized abundances**".

+-   **CC_desc**: *k-clusters x 2 columns* table containing the ID of the cluster and their functional description.
+The latter corresponds to all annotated gene functions contained in a given gene cluster.
+If the cluster only contains unknown gene functions, it will be annotated as NA.

 In addition, the size of the outputs (i.e. number of stations, targets and features) are printed in the console at the end of the query.

-[...]
+If the query does not correspond to any clusters (e.g. number of gene range is too narrow), a message is printed in the console.

 ## 3.3.
 Training the model